margarita-form/salty-css/libs/core/README.md

 #### Build / Compile Salty CSS

-If you want to manually build your project that can be done by running `npx salty-css build [directory]`
+If you want to manually build your project that can be done by running `npx salty-css build [directory]`.
+Directory is not required as CLI can use default directory defined in `.saltyrc`.
+Note that build generates css files but Vite / Webpack plugin is still required for full support.

 #### Update Salty CSS packages